abeeraanwer08-rgb/Debate_coach_App_Final_project/README.md

   human/AI (see [Cross-Examination](#-cross-examination-lincoln-douglas-only)).
 - **Judging:** a single winning side (Affirmative or Negative) is declared.

----

-## 📚 In-App Format Guide

-Every detail above is also available **inside the app itself**, on its own **Guide tab** — no need to leave the page or dig through this README mid-round.
-Switch between British Parliamentary, Asian Parliamentary, and Lincoln-Douglas with a segmented picker, and each format shows:

-- **Team/bench breakdown** — every speaker's exact role and duties, grouped by team.
-- **Speaking order** — the full running order with per-speech timing.
-- **Question & Answer session** — POI rules for BP/Asian, or the two Cross-Examination blocks for LD, explained in the same terms used during a live round.
-- **Key concepts** — the format's core judging principles (e.g. BP's "closing teams must extend, not repeat" rule, or LD's value/value-criterion framing).

-### 🤖 Ask AI — a chatbot built into the Guide

-Below the static reference material sits a small **chat panel**: ask it anything — "What does the Government Whip do?", "How many POIs can I offer?", "What's the difference between BP and Asian Parliamentary?" — and it answers in 2–4 plain-English sentences.

-- **Grounded, not generic.** Every answer is generated with the *entire* contents of `data/guide.json` (all 3 formats) injected into the system prompt as reference material, so the bot answers from the same rules shown above it rather than making things up.
-See `buildGuideAskPrompt` in `utils/prompts.js` and the `POST /api/guide/ask` route in `server.js`.
-- **Format-aware.** It knows which format tab you're currently viewing and prioritizes that one, but it can still answer cross-format comparison questions using the full reference material.
-- **Real multi-turn memory.** The last few exchanges are sent back to Groq as proper chat history (not just the reference text), so natural follow-ups like "what about the DPM?" work correctly.
-- **On-topic by design.** The system prompt explicitly redirects anything unrelated to debate formats/rules back on topic, rather than answering off-scope questions.
-- **Suggested questions** are one click away, and a broom icon clears the conversation and starts fresh.

----

 ## 👥 Lineup Modes — Who's Speaking